souravas/obsidian-daily-note-template/README.md

-# Obsidian Daily Note Templates
+# Obsidian Journal System

-A complete structured journal template system for Obsidian featuring daily, weekly, monthly, quarterly, and yearly notes with anti-goals, reflection prompts, and seamless navigation.
+A comprehensive journal system for Obsidian using the [Obsidian Journals plugin](https://github.com/srg-kostyrko/obsidian-journal) for advanced periodic note management with anti-goals, structured reflections, and seamless navigation.

 ## 🎯 Features

+- **Advanced Journal Management**: Powered by the Obsidian Journals plugin for superior organization
-- **Complete Periodic Note System**: Daily, weekly, monthly, quarterly, and yearly templates
+- **Complete Periodic Note System**: Daily, weekly, monthly, quarterly, and yearly journals
 - **Anti-Goals Planning**: Focus on what NOT to do across all time periods
 - **Structured Reflections**: Thoughtful prompts for growth and learning
-- **Seamless Navigation**: Links between periods and time-based navigation
+- **Advanced Navigation**: Enhanced navigation with journal shelves and custom periods
-- **Cursor Positioning**: Templates open with cursor at the most important section
-- **Hierarchical Organization**: Clear folder structure for all note types
+- **Flexible Organization**: Hierarchical folder structure with customizable templates

 ## 📋 Template Structure